Our social performance at a glance

 Digital Academy for Business

-Digital Academy for Business is a digital platform, aiming to support our clients’ digital literacy and help them through their business digital transformation.
+Digital Academy for Business is a digital platform filled with knowledge, practices and insights for professionals and business owners.
+Its aim is to support our clients’ digital literacy and help them through their business digital transformation and sustainable transition.

 Acknowledging the need for each member of our society to have access to quality digital services, we promote inclusion through various initiatives: